+Super sponsor scheme for Ukrainian refugees will not be re-started, Scottish Government confirms

-Super Sponsor scheme for Ukrainian refugees will not be re-started, Scottish Government confirms
+War in Ukraine: Super sponsor scheme for Ukrainian refugees will not be re-started, Scottish Government confirms

-A Scotland-wide campaign to recruit more hosts for Ukrainian refugees is to be launched by the Scottish Government as the minister for refugees confirmed that the Super Sponsor visa scheme is not to be restarted in the near future.
+A Scotland-wide campaign to recruit more hosts for Ukrainian refugees is to be launched by the Scottish Government as it was confirmed the super sponsor visa scheme is not to be restarted in the near future.

-As revealed in Scotland on Sunday, a review of the government’s procedures to deal with those who have fled the war in Ukraine to come to Scotland has laid out seven criteria which need to be met before the scheme can be relaunched, following a planned three month pause which started in July.
+As revealed in Scotland on Sunday, a review of the Government’s procedures to deal with those who have fled the war in Ukraine to come to Scotland has laid out seven criteria that need to be met before the scheme can be relaunched, following a planned three-month pause that started in July.

+Refugees minister Neil Gray told MSPs that at the present time, it is not possible to re-start the scheme, based on a failure to meet the necessary criteria.

-It also set out steps it will take to increase the provision of longer term homes for Ukrainians – including a campaign to recruit new hosts to take in new arrivals.
+The review also set out steps the Government will take to increase the provision of longer-term homes for Ukrainians, including a campaign to recruit new hosts to take in new arrivals.

-However, the government said it will also look to cut costs by slashing “the provision of hospitality” in temporary accommodation such as hotels or cruise ships – with some longer term refugees in employment or receipt of benefits expected to contribute to the cost of offerings such as meals.
+However, Mr Gray said the Government would also look to cut costs by slashing “the provision of hospitality” in temporary accommodation such as hotels or cruise ships, with some longer-term refugees in employment or receipt of benefits expected to contribute to the cost of offerings such as meals.

+He said tests would be “reviewed on a constant basis”, with a view to reopening the scheme.
+But Mr Gray said issues including an accommodation shortage in Scotland and the situation on the ground in Ukraine were “going to compete”.

 "We have developed seven criteria we will use to objectively measure whether or not the scheme can reopen,” Mr Gray said.
 “Reopening must be predicated on our commitment to displaced people already in Scotland and those yet to travel.